Our School's Documents

 There are several acceptable ways for you to notify the front office of the reason of your child’s absence.
 These ways include:

 - Send a note.
-It is preferred that you send your absence verification to Mrs. Dillon.
+It is preferred that you send your absence verification to the front office.

 - Absences can also be reported on the website, under the Report and Absence form in Parents and Community tab.